smartemission/smartemission/docs/platform/architecture.rst

 Harvesting, Preprocessing and Publishing, the latter e.g. via SOS-T(ransactional).
 The main difference/extension to RIVM LML ETL processing is that the Smart Emission raw O&M data is not yet validated (e.g. has outliers), calibrated and aggregated (e.g. no hourly averages).
-Also we need to cater for publication to the Sensor Things Server from SensorUp.
+Also we need to cater for publication to the Sensor Things Server from SensorUp (NB now replaced by `Geodan GOST STA server <https://www.gostserver.xyz/>`_).

 .. figure:: _static/arch/etl-detail.jpg